- info@mjrooney.co.uk

 2. Look for Proven Experience

-Experience is key in basement construction.
-The contractor you choose should be able to demonstrate a strong track record of building basements similar to your expectations.
 Don’t just rely on polished photos of the finished job.
-Ask to see how they managed the entire process, from excavation to completion, so you know the work was carried out safely and professionally.
+Ask to see how they managed the entire process, from excavation through to completion, so you know the work was carried out safely and professionally.
+Reviewing real basement projects can give you a much clearer picture of the quality and consistency of their work.

 When reviewing their experience, make sure to ask for:

-Case studies of basements similar to your project
+- Case studies of basements similar to your project

-Photos or videos showing each stage of construction
+- Photos or videos showing each stage of construction

-Client references you can speak to directly
+- Client references you can speak to directly

-The opportunity to visit both a live project and a completed basement
+- The opportunity to visit both a live project and a completed basement

 3. Ask About Temporary Works Engineering